 - 2003 – Mr. Dan Patterson, Dayton, OH

-An annual cash reward of $20,000 presented to an individual or group completing a project judged exemplary in promoting and/or preserving America’s air and space heritage.
+An annual cash award presented to an individual or group completing a project judged exemplary in promoting and/or preserving America’s air and space heritage.
 In keeping with the Congressionally chartered mission of the National Aviation Hall of Fame, ideal projects will reflect an emphasis on the individual pioneers – the people – who defined America’s aerospace horizons.
 The award is named in part to honor its founder, the late Harry B. Combs, a 1996 NAHF enshrinee who was a significant force in civil aviation, developing modern air traffic control standards, saving Learjet from bankruptcy, and operating one of the nation’s most successful fixed base operation chains.
 Combs later researched and wrote one of the definitive works on the brilliance of the Wright Brothers, Kill Devil Hill: Discovering the Secrets of the Wright Brothers.
 The late entrepreneur, Charles C. Gates, not only shared Combs’ passion for historic preservation, but was also a partner with Combs in several business ventures including the Gates Learjet Corporation and the Combs-Gates chain of fixed base operations (FBO’s).
 The commitment of both these visionaries to preserving and promoting America’s aerospace history is the reason this award bears their names.

 Projects may be unpublished or yet-to-be-broadcast/displayed but should be at least 90% complete at the date of submission.

 Nominees may not be employees or relatives of employees of the NAHF, nor any of its contractors, vendors or assignees.
 The term “employee” includes only those financially compensated by the NAHF for their services; it does not include those who volunteer their time and/or services to the facility.

 Nominees must fill out the appropriate paperwork and send seven (7) completed copies of the application and relevant project materials.
 Printed materials in PDF format on thumb-drives are acceptable along with one physical copy of the project.
 All applications and materials remain the property of the NAHF.